 The X-Class will have two concept models, varying in features and interiors.

-The back of the truck will showcase some chrome and a striking LED light strip running over the tailgate width.
-This version’s interiors will have earthy brown and white nubuck leather, smoked oak, and polished brushed aluminium.
+The back of the truck will showcase some chrome and striking LED light strip running over the tailgate width.
+This version’s interiors will have earthy brown and white nubuck leather, smoked oak, and polished brushed aluminum.